jnsebgosselin/gwhat/docs/plotting_hydrograph.rst

     :alt: hydroprint_color_settings.svg
     :figclass: align-center

-    Presentation of the :guilabel:`Colors Palette Setup` and identification on the hydrograph of the various elements for which the color can be changed.
+    Presentation of the :guilabel:`Colors Palette Setup` and identification on the hydrograph of the components for which the color can be changed.

 Weather Normals Viewer